diegodoumecq/joymap/README.md

 * Implement rumble when it gets supported
   * [We do have vibration support but only for mobile devices](https://developer.mozilla.org/en-US/docs/Web/API/Vibration_API)
   * There's an [open issue](https://github.com/w3c/gamepad/issues/19) about this
-* More improvements to the event module
-  * Add the .justChanged modifier:
-  * eventModule.addEvent('A.justChanged', eventHandler) would trigger eventHandler when the A button is justChanged, pressed or not
-  * eventModule.addEvent('!A.justChanged', eventHandler) would trigger eventHandler when the A button is not justChanged, pressed or not
-  * eventModule.addEvent('A + !A.justChanged', eventHandler) would trigger eventHandler when the A button is pressed & not justChanged